akkadotnet/akka.net/docs/articles/streams/integration.md

 at a rate that is faster than the stream can consume.
 You should consider using ``Source.Queue`` if you want a backpressured actor interface.

-The stream can be completed successfully by sending ``Akka.Actor.PoisonPill`` or ``Akka.Actor.Status.Success`` to the actor reference.
+The stream can be completed successfully by sending `Akka.Actor.Status.Success` to the actor reference.

 The stream can be completed with failure by sending ``Akka.Actor.Status.Failure`` to the actor reference.